KeystoneHQ/Keystone-developer-hub/integration/ethereum.md

 # Keystone Web3 Mode (Ethereum) Integration Guide.
-The goal of Keystone hardware wallet is to be the good signer to protect users' private keys, so Keystone would like to work with existing wallets and applications.
-Now Keystone have provide the Web3 Mode which have worked with a lot of Ethereum wallets, like Metamask and a lot Dapps like Sushi Swap, Yearn, Gnosis Safe and other well known Dapps.
+The goal of the Keystone hardware wallet is to be a good signer to protect users' private keys, so Keystone would like to work with existing wallets and applications.
+Now Keystone has provided the Web3 Mode which has worked with a lot of Ethereum wallets, like Metamask and a lot of Dapps like Sushi Swap, Yearn, Gnosis Safe, and other well known Dapps.

 Now we have proposed an EIP for the QR Code data transmission.
 Here is the link for the [EIP](https://github.com/ethereum/EIPs/pull/4527)